Testing general relativity via direct measurement of black hole kicks

-\emph{Testing GR via linear momentum balance.}---The precise measurement of LOS kicks (discussed above) can be leveraged to formulate a null test of GR based on the consistency between the inferred and directly measured LOS kick.
-This compares the directly measured LOS kick $V_r$ (from the Doppler-shifted ringdown) with the LOS kick inferred via the estimated system parameters combined with NR models for the kick ($V_r^{\rm NR}$).\footnote{Here we assume that the system parameters are inferred via the entire BBH signal (inspiral, merger, ringdown/IMR).
+The precise measurement of LOS kicks (discussed above) can be leveraged to formulate a null test of GR based on the consistency between the inferred and directly measured LOS kick.
+This compares the directly measured LOS kick $V_r$ (from the Doppler-shifted ringdown as above) with the LOS kick inferred via the estimated system parameters combined with NR models for the kick ($V_r^{\rm NR}$).\footnote{Here we assume that the system parameters are inferred via the entire BBH signal (inspiral, merger, ringdown/IMR); this improves the constraints.
 A variant of this test could compare NR fit predictions for the kick using pre- and post-merger parts of the waveform.
-This is similar to the IMR consistency test~\cite{Ghosh2016,Hughes:2004vw} that is routinely performed on the LIGO/Virgo data.}
+This is similar to the IMR consistency test~\cite{Ghosh2016,Hughes:2004vw}. }

 To formulate this null test we define two new variables $(\bar{V}_r, \delta \hat{V}_r)$ and their inverses: